Growing Herbs Indoors. Is it Possible?

 dark, forgotten corner.
 Herbs must have some light, reflected

-sunlight or warmth on them for some part of the day.
+sunlight or warmth on them for some part of the day, that is why

-When growing herbs in pots inside it is best to establish them in
+When growing herbs in containers it is best to establish them in

-can buy smaller plants already potted for you from your local nursery,
+can also buy smaller plants already potted for you from your local

-but if you wish to encourage growth re-pot them into a larger
+If you wish to encourage growth re-pot your store-bought herbs into a

 container.

-The ideal place to grow your herbs is in the kitchen on a window sill
+The ideal place to grow your herbs is on a kitchen windowsill.
+As long

-that is away from the steam and cooking of a hot stove.
-Above the sink
+as they are away from the steam and cooking of a hot stove.
+Above the

 is perfect because you never forget to water them!
 However, if you have

-box these are also perfect for growing herbs indoors.
-These
+these are also perfect for growing herbs indoors and create both useful

 suspended either inside, or outside, but remember